VelizarMihaylov/repolist/README.md

 ## Running the app

-Before try running the app make sure you have set your GitHub Access token as a global variable (in the .env file for local development).
-Checkout the [GitHub docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for more info.
+Before try running the app make sure you have set your GitHub Access token as a global variable (in the .env file for local development, checkout the .env.example file for reference).
+Checkout the [GitHub docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 Once you get the access token set: